dotnet/csharplang/proposals/generic-ref-struct.md

 - A `ref struct` that implements an `interface` must provide implementations for all methods, even those with a default implementation
 - A DIM invocation on a `ref struct` will result in a runtime exception

 The ability to implement interfaces does not change the rules around conversions though.
-A `ref struct` cannot be boxed, conversion from a `struct` to an `interface` has an implicit box associated with it hence conversion from `ref struct` to its implemented interfaces remains an error:
+A `ref struct` cannot be boxed, and since conversion from a `struct` to an `interface` has an implicit box associated with it, conversion from a `ref struct` to its implemented interfaces remains an error:

 ```c#
 ref struct S : IUtil { ... }